-5.5 Program Services Quality Assurance (PSQA) Agency Responsibilities
+5.4 Program Services Quality Assurance (PSQA) Agency Responsibilities

 The contracted agency is responsible for participating in internal Program Services Quality Assurance activities.
-Program Services Quality Assurance practices are intended to review accuracy of current program year HE+ Furnace and Water Conservation Program Services referrals and cases.
-Local WHEAP agencies shall develop and implement a Program Services Quality Assurance Plan for HE+ Furnace Program repair/replacements and HE+ Water Conservation Program activities.
+Program Services Quality Assurance practices are intended to review accuracy of current program year HE+ HVAC Heating Program and HE+ Water Conservation Program Services referrals and cases.
+Local WHEAP agencies shall develop and implement a Program Services Quality Assurance Plan for HE+ HVAC Heating Program repair/replacements and HE+ Water Conservation Program Services activities.
 The WHEAP agency shall maintain a file with a copy of the plan and the results of the internal review.
 The written plan shall include procedures for program services case quality assurance review including:

-- 1. Staff responsible for case review
+- Staff responsible for case review

 - 2. How cases are selected for review

-- 3. How often reviews occur during the program year
+- How often reviews occur during the program year

-The local WHEAP agency worker who processed and/or verified the information on the furnace and/or water conservation application under review shall not conduct quality reviews of the selected application.
+The local WHEAP agency worker who processed and/or verified the information associated with the HE+ HVAC Heating Program and/or HE+ Water Conservation Program Services application under review shall not conduct quality reviews of the selected application.